 Nate Berry, Credit Manager, is based in Charleston, SC

-Jennifer Melville, who has extensive experience in land acquisition, environmental policy and advocacy, is the Loan and Grant Coordinator and New England/Southern Canada field coordinator.
+Jennifer Melville, who has extensive experience in land acquisition, environmental policy and advocacy, is the Loan and Grant Coordinator and New England/Southern Canada field coordinator as well as the Southeast program.
 Jennifer is based in Maine and can be reached at firstname.lastname@example.org

 Bill Rawlyk, Middle Atlantic Field Coordinator is the former director of land protection at D&R Greenway, Inc. and is based in Pittstown, NJ.
 You can reach Bill at: email@example.com